tax1driver/autoform/README.md

 ```

 ## Usage
-Firstly, provide a resolver and a component set to use for form generation.
-`zodProvider` and `shadcnComponentSet` are pre-defined and available in the repository.
+Firstly, provide a component set to use for form generation. and `shadcnComponentSet` are pre-defined and available in the repository.
 However, as we would like to not force you to install additional packages, those are not included in the main package.
 ```tsx
 import { AutoFormProvider } from "@fajerone/autoform";
 import { zodProvider } from "../lib/zod-provider";